Hillfort: Iberian Peninsula

 In Galicia, Asturias, Cantabria, Basque Country, province of Ávila and Northern Portugal a castro is a fortified pre-Roman Iron Age village, usually located on a hill or some naturally easy defendable place.
 The larger hillforts are also called citanias, cividades or cidás (English: cities).

 They were located on hilltops, which allowed tactical control over the surrounding countryside and provided natural defences.
 They usually had access to a spring or small creek to provide water; some even had large reservoirs to use during sieges.
 Typically, a castro had one to five stone and earth walls, which complemented the natural defences of the hill.
 The buildings inside, most of them circular in shape, some rectangular, were about 3.5–15 m long; they were made out of stone with thatch roofs resting on a wood column in the centre of the building.
 In the major oppida there were regular streets, suggesting some form of central organization.
 Castros vary in area from less than a hectare to some 50 hectare ones, and most were abandoned after the Roman conquest of the territory.

 Many castros were already established during the Atlantic Bronze Age period, pre-dating the Hallstatt culture.

-Many of the megaliths from the Bronze Age such as menhirs and dolmens, which are frequently located near the castros, also pre-date the Celts in Portugal, Asturias and Galicia as well as in Atlantic France, Britain and Ireland.
+Many of the megaliths, such as Bronze Age menhirs and Neolithic dolmens, which are frequently located near the castros, also pre-date the Celts in Portugal, Asturias and Galicia as well as in Atlantic France, Britain and Ireland.
 These megaliths were probably reused in syncretic rituals by the Celtic Druids.

 The Celtiberian people occupied an inland region in central northern Spain, straddling the upper valleys of the Ebro, Douro and Tajo.
 They built hillforts, fortified hilltop towns and oppida, including Numantia.